Safe Feedback Motion Planning in Unknown Environments: An Instantaneous Local Control Barrier Function Approach: IL-CBF Online Learning

+\begin{remark} There exist multiple choices for $\mathcal{F}$, such as Gaussian models, linear fitting, and rational polynomials \cite{rawlings2001applied}.
+Considering the generality and simplicity issues, a polynomial model is chosen here. \end{remark} Based on \eqref{LR part} and the point cloud $\mathfrak{D}_{{k}}$ from the sensor, $\zeta_{k}$ is learned to minimize the approximation error

-To counter noises and outliers that exist in the measurement data, the robust regression technique M-estimate, which is based on the iteratively reweighted least square method \cite{holland1977robust,huber2004robust,kodamana2018approaches}, is adopted in this paper.
-By using the M-estimate, the identification of $\zeta_{l_{i}}$ in \eqref{LR} is rewritten as
+To address potential noises and outliers that exist in the measurement data, the robust regression technique--\emph{M-estimate} \cite{holland1977robust}--is adopted here.
+By using the M-estimate, the learning of $\zeta_{k}$ in \eqref{LR} is rewritten as